fivetran/great_expectations/docs/docusaurus/docs/core/define_expectations/create_an_expectation.md

 1. Choose an Expectation to create.

    GX comes with many built in Expectations to cover your data quality needs.
 You can find a catalog of these Expectations in the [Expectation Gallery](https://greatexpectations.io/expectations/).
 When browsing the Expectation Gallery you can filter the available Expectations by the data quality issue they address and by the Data Sources they support.
-There is also a search bar that will let you filter Expectations by matching text in their name or docstring.
+There is also a search bar that will let you filter Expectations by matching text in their name or description.

    In your code, you will find the classes for Expectations in the `expectations` module: